Jelena Karleuša: Legal issues

 In June 2019, Karleuša verbally and physically assaulted the Kurir paparazzo Vladimir Šporčić who was taking photos of her while she was visiting her mother's grave at the Bežanija New Cemetery.
 Kurir released the video of the incident a day later. Šporčić subsequently filed a criminal complaint against Karleuša.
 The Third Basic Public Prosecutor's Office in Belgrade submitted an indictment to the court in March 2021; Karleuša was charged with the crime of "abuse and torture".
 Karleuša sampled the voice of a news anchor reading a report about the Prosecutor's Office indictment submission in her 2023 "KarlyB*tch" music video, as well as the Alpha album track "KarlyB*tch 2".

+In popular culture

+Karleuša has been referenced, portrayed, and discussed in various popular media domestically and internationally.